zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 workflows.
 Currently, each of the sub-workflows are running on the same matrix.

-{% include note.html content=" One downside of this approach is that the poetry-install job is only considered done, when all 6 matrix cells are complete.
+{% include note.html content=" One downside of this approach is that the poetry-install job is only considered done, when all six matrix cells are complete.
 This means even if the ubuntu/py3.8 runner is done with the 'poetry-install' after 1 minute, the ubuntu/py3.8 runner for 'lint-code' can only start once every other runner on the 'poetry-install' job are done." %}